HELLOWEEN – Guitarist Sascha Gerstner

 On this tour, you have added a lot of songs from the ’90s, which is great.
-How do you like that era of the band, starting from MASTER OF THE RINGS to THE DARK RIDE?
+How do you like that band’s era, starting from MASTER OF THE RINGS to THE DARK RIDE?

-Sascha: I like them very much, I think they’re unique.
-So they’re different and you can see the same story goes on.
-Like MASTER OF THE RINGS was very polarizing the fans of course, and Andi brought in a lot of new fans.
+Sascha: I like them very much.
+I think they’re unique.
+So they’re different, and you can see the same story goes on.
+Like MASTER OF THE RINGS was very polarizing the fans, of course, and Andi brought in a lot of new fans.
 He was writing a lot of stuff on that record.
-So I think it wasn’t a real Helloween record compared to KEEPERS of course.
-It was totally different, but it was unique in my opinion.
-It also started off as pretty stable lineup for some time as well and they did like three really good records after that or two, with that three records.
+So I think it wasn’t a real Helloween record compared to KEEPERS, of course.
+It was totally different, but it was unique, in my opinion.
+It also started off as a pretty stable lineup for some time as well, and they did like three really good records after that or two, with that three records.